Zerodha charges one of the lowest brokerage fees of flat Rs. 20 for Intraday trading in India.

 NRIs can trade in F&O only through a custodial account.
 Orbis Financial Corporation Limited (SEBI registered) is Zerodha’s custodian partner.

-Zerodha brokerage charges for F&O – ₹100 per order.
+Zerodha NRI brokerage charges for F&O – ₹100 per order.

-Orbis additionally charges ₹150 per crore for futures and ₹1500 per crore for options as clearing charges on a monthly basis.
+Orbis additionally charges ₹150 per crore for futures and ₹1500 per crore for options as clearing charges every month.

-Zerodha is a best discount broker for both beginner and professional DIY traders.
+Zerodha is the best discount broker for both beginner and professional DIY traders.

 Less brokerage seems good at first but it definitely leads to over trading and it becomes borderline gambling 🙂